shuvankr7/fantasy-item-generator/README.md

 This project uses a fine-tuned language model to generate fantasy item names based on creative prompts like *"ice staff"*, *"arcane shield"*, or *"dark sword"*.
 It’s built with 🤗 Transformers and deployed with Streamlit.

+Model is trained on data2.csv, data is generated manually and using LLM

 ------ Features